Why M.A. in the Bible & the Ancient Near East?

 Both the intermediate and advanced Biblical Hebrew courses are year-long (autumn and spring semesters).

 Akkadian was the lingua franca of the Ancient Near East and is required for the study of the Bible in its cultural and literary environment.
 You will study Akkadian for two academic years (4 semesters).
 You will start at the beginner’s level during the first year of the M.A. program (6 weekly hours per semester) and complete the advanced level during the second year of the program (2 weekly hours per semester).
 The advanced Akkadian course consists of the study and analysis of selected Akkadian inscriptions and texts.

 Note: Enrollment in Modern Hebrew courses (both the Summer Ulpan and autumn/spring semester courses) is not included in the M.A. tuition and involves payment of an extra fee.
 In addition, Modern Hebrew courses do not count towards your degree credit requirements.

 You may choose to study additional ancient languages to complement your M.A. studies.
 These courses are offered through the Faculty of the Humanities and the language of instruction is Hebrew.
 Although these language courses do not count towards the 36 credits of the degree, they are highly recommended.

-At least two of the papers you submit for your courses will be counted as seminar papers.
+You will submit at least two seminar papers.
 Seminar papers are required in order to graduate but do not count towards the program’s credit requirements.